Juventud Independiente (1943)

-Club Deportivo Juventud Independiente, also commonly known as Juventud Independiente, is a professional Salvadoran football club, based in San Juan Opico, La Libertad, El Salvador.
+Club Deportivo Juventud Independiente, also commonly known as Juventud Independiente, was a professional Salvadoran football club, based in San Juan Opico, La Libertad, El Salvador.

 Founded on 7 September 1943, holding home matches at Complejo Municipal.

 The one time primera division side enjoyed its greatest successes in the 2010s, but following financial troubles and selling their spot to Luis Ángel Firpo, the club currently plays in the 4th division, Tercera División.

 History

 The beginning

 In 1940, Vicente Rocha a community leader, decided to begin an elaborate health project for the young people in his community of opico and realised quite quickly that forming a football club would help his cause.
 He shared his vision with a group of people which included Vicente Trujillo and Benjamín Hernández.

 After raising the necessary funds, they baptized the club as a Unión.
 The club recruited their players from the local schools and due to the age of their players being under the set limit, they were registered in the Liga burocrática (the Lowest Level in the footballing system).
 The team officially was born on 7 September 1943 and, because they signed the document in the Ministerio del Interior, the team leaders decided to name the club Juventud Independiente in representation of both the young players and the historic building where the club was formed.
 Vicente Rocha become the team's first president and the team played their first games in the San Juan Opico region; and despite the already established club Fuerte Cuscatleco team being based there for several years, the community supported Juventud Independiente in large numbers.

 The team's primary player during this period was Casto de Jesús Flores, who was one of the first players to sign for the club.
 The club battled hard and by the early 1970s they had reached both the third and then the second division.